 What is it like to have your mom here?

-What was it like to be in the stadium for Sydney McLaughlin-Levrone’s world record in this year’s Olympics?
+What was it like to be in the stadium for Sydney McLaughlin-Levrone’s world record?

 What would you say about the general state of the 400m hurdles now?